 So, the homepage should feature the top product categories and popular products, as well as products that are on sale, or new.
 It should also feature a clearly displayed search bar.

 You need to consider carefully how to categorize your products.
 This can be determined based on industry norms, search volume, and market research.
 Each category needs its own lobby page with a description of the available products, a well-designed grid, with pictures of the product, and price information.

 You should also include an ‘Add to Cart’ CTA, beneath each product to enable a faster checkout process.

-Navigation is key for an ecommerce store, so when you upload your different products, makes sure to tag and categorize them correctly, so that when a user looks for something specific, like a green, v-neck shirt, they’ll be offered the right product.
+Navigation is key for an eCommerce store, so when you upload your different products, make sure to tag and categorize them correctly, so that when a user looks for something specific, like a green, v-neck shirt, they’ll be offered the right product.
 Also, ensure that each category page has a filter, so users can easily find the precise item that they’re looking for.